owid/data-api/README.md

 ### Running the API

 Copy `.env.example` into `.env` and update it as you like.
-After you build `duck.db` with crawler, run the API with `uvicorn app.main:app --reload`.
+After you build `duck.db` with crawler, run the API with `hypercorn app.main:app --reload`.

 Docs are available at http://127.0.0.1:8000/v1/docs.